 Associate professor of political science

-Transferring information to students in the traditional classroom setting isn't enough for Kansas State University's 2013-2014 Coffman chair for distinguished teaching scholars.
+Transferring information to students in the traditional classroom setting isn't enough for John Fliter, an associate professor of political science and a Coffman chair for distinguished teaching scholars.

 "I approach my classes with not only the desire to convey information about a subject to students but also to get them to apply that knowledge," Fliter said.
 "It's not just the transmission of facts and concepts but the application of knowledge that is important to their education."